 Why smart home technology matters

-There is a multitude of reasons to bring smart technology into the home.
+There are many reasons to bring smart technology into the home.
 With all smart devices connected to one system, this helps ease smaller daily stresses.
 Here are five ways smart home technology can help.

 Simple control via the touch of a button or voice

-Instead of having to move from your current space and make the journey to the main control point, you can use your tablet or phone to change the status of a system from where you are in the property.
+Instead of having to move from your current space and make the journey to the main control point, you can use your tablet or phone to change the status of a system from your location on the property.

 All smart home technology in one system